TheBethFord/Capstone-Optimizing_Memberships/README.md

 ## Data Exploration and Feature Engineering
+One file was created, joining the three seperate files.
+Fundraising data was then aggregated by infidual in order to see totals and means of financial activities.
+Additonal columsn like year and month.
+Trending data was added by looking to see who increased their gift YoY.
+A success factor was added calculated by adding both flags to see if they were a top donor as well as trending up.
+This factor was appended to solicitors in order to make the target classification variables of successful solicitors.

 ## Modeling
 - KMeans model to create personae clusters to use for marketing ![Picture of elbow curve at 19.](/images/Elbow.png)